 The Spokane Bike Swap & Expo was initiated by the Spokane County Commute Trip Reduction Office, in conjunction with Sterling Bank.
 Partnering with the Friends of the Centennial Trail, the volunteer Bike Swap Team coordinate this one-day event and lead active roles in the community.

 Spokane Bike Swap and Expo is the biggest “garage sale” for used bicycles in our region and offers something for everyone.
 It is a wonderful way to donate or consign bikes you have outgrown, don’t ride or want to upgrade.
 It also provides affordable bikes for those who cannot afford to purchase a new one.

 Proceeds from the Spokane Bike Swap and Expo are donated to Friends of the Centennial Trail, a 501 (c) (3) non-profit organization focused on the maintenance and completion of our Trail.

-Thanks to sponsors, exhibitors, volunteers and attendees, Spokane Bike Swap & Expo doubled its size and impact in just two years.
+Thanks to sponsors, exhibitors, volunteers and attendees, Spokane Bike Swap & Expo is a wonderful annual community event.

 Recap of the 2016 Swap

 Moving from a 2-day event to a 1-day event, the Spokane Bike Swap (SBS) continues to grow and raise awareness about bicycling by providing an inclusive venue with a wide range of affordable bicycles, bicycle related products and services while raising money to help preserve the Spokane River Centennial Trail.
 As the major fund raiser for the Friends of the Centennial Trail, the SBS raised $36,000.
 With 63 exhibitors and over 900 used bikes registered to sell in the bike corral, there was something for everyone.
 "It is inspiring to know we are helping the community, in addition to contributing to a non-profit organization that benefits so many people," smiled SBS Event Director, LeAnn Yamamoto.